1982 Stanley Cup Final: Aftermath

-The Islanders successfully returned to the Finals the following year.
+The Islanders successfully returned to the Final the following year.
 This time, they played the Edmonton Oilers and swept them to capture their fourth consecutive Stanley Cup championship.

 The Canucks, however, lost in the first round to the Calgary Flames, 3–1.
 The Canucks would not return to the Stanley Cup Final until 1994, when they were defeated by the Islanders’ crosstown rivals, the New York Rangers, in seven games.
-The Canucks would also return to the Cup Finals in 2011, but they lost to the Boston Bruins, also in seven games after blowing a two games to none series lead.
+The Canucks would also return to the Cup Final in 2011, but they lost to the Boston Bruins, also in seven games after blowing a two games to none series lead.
+Both of these Cup Final losses would result in riots, with the most famous one being the latter.